 Does a statutory demand affect your credit rating?

-A statutory demand is a form which includes details of the debt you owe.
+This is a form which includes details of your debt.

-They can send the statutory demand by post, but only if they’ve tried to serve it in person first and been unsuccessful.
+They can send be sent by post.
+But only if they tried to give it to you in person first.

 Can I ignore a statutory demand?